SuperFishingMan/FiveThings-Cardboard-VR-App/README.md

 ## Modify it!

-I'm sure you can do something amazing with these SDKs.
-To understand more about the VR mechanics, definitely study the cardboard-controls package, and the cardboard SDK from Google.
+I'm sure you can do something amazing with these SDKs and cardboard-controls.
+To understand more about the mechanics, definitely study the cardboard-controls package, and the cardboard SDK from Google.